A guide to property investment part 3: Which property to choose?

 The 5 main categories

-There are five other main categories to consider when it comes to target audiences.
+In this Guide to Property Investment, there are five other main categories to consider when it comes to target audiences.
 What these aren’t, are stereotypes putting people in boxes, it’s likely that most tenants will fit into more than one category, but it’s a good starting point to help you consider making the most of your investment.

 Young upward mobile